-If you make a complaint to the FWRPU, it may be investigated.
+If you make a complaint to the Foreign Worker Recruitment and Protection Unit, it may be investigated.
 This could happen if:

-- Your employer or foreign worker recruiter has made you pay for your job or for government approvals such as a Labour Market Impact Assessment (LMIA) or Saskatchewan Immigrant Nominee Program (SINP) Job Approval Letter, or has misled you about employment opportunities in Saskatchewan.
+- Your employer or foreign worker recruiter has made you pay for your job recruiting costs or for government approvals such as a Labour Market Impact Assessment (LMIA) or Saskatchewan Immigrant Nominee Program (SINP) Job Approval Letter, or has misled you about your employment opportunities in Saskatchewan.

 - Your employer/immigration consultant/foreign worker recruiter has:

-After the reviews, if the FWRPU decides the complaint is valid, they will try to resolve it under the authorities of The Foreign Worker Recruitment and Immigration Services Act.
-They may also refer the case to another agency if needed.
+After the reviews, if the Foreign Worker Recruitment and Protection Unit decides the complaint is valid, they will try to resolve it under the authorities of The Foreign Worker Recruitment and Immigration Services Act.
+The unit may also refer the case to another agency if needed.
 If at fault, an employer may lose their right to hire foreign workers, or a recruiter or immigration consultant may lose their licence.